cstBipBop/MGSV-dictionary-generator/README.md

   defaultSymbols={'','\_'}, -- must be table; use any characters not covered by as2Table

-  as2Table={az=boolean,AZ=boolean,num=boolean}, -- controls what character sets are generated in e.buildASCII(); {a-z, A-Z, 0-9}
+  as2Table={az=boolean,AZ=boolean,num=boolean}, -- controls what character sets are generated in this.buildASCII(); {a-z, A-Z, 0-9}

   appendDefaultSymbolsToDefaultAsciiTable = boolean, -- sets whether to add entries in the defaultSymbols table to all ASCII char tables

-  overrideStopCountWithInt={boolean,int} -- if [1]==true then ovverides default stop count set by e.defaultCfg.bruteForceStopCount, unless int is less than 1 or greater than default stop count
+  overrideStopCountWithInt={boolean,int} -- if [1]==true then ovverides default stop count set by this.defaultCfg.bruteForceStopCount, unless int is less than 1 or greater than default stop count

 }

 funcConfig.strings -- set custom strings

-funcConfig.importedTable -- set key for table specified by e.userInput.files.luaTable; e.g. fi1={'file','source','location'}
+funcConfig.importedTable -- set key for table specified by this.userInput.files.luaTable; e.g. fi1={'file','source','location'}

 ## Editing method functions